What is an Everglades Airboat Ride and How Does it Work?

 In the 1980s, George Bridges designed a sunshade that went over the top of our airboats.
 This new design creates a more comfortable ride while still giving every passenger a front-row experience to the Everglades.
 Today, the family continues to operate this superior airboat design on our tours.

-WHAT IS AN EVERGLADES AIRBOAT RIDE?
+WHAT IS A FLORIDA EVERGLADES AIRBOAT TOUR?

 Airboats are flat-bottomed vessels that are propelled by giant fans that are powered by motors.
 When the propeller is working, it forces air behind the boat, which pushes the boat forward.
 There are no operating parts beneath the waterline, which is what sets the airboat apart from other boats.
 Due to the lack of a motor, the boat can quickly glide across the surface of the water, something that no other boat can do.
 Everglades swamp boats are perfect for low water and swamplands.
 They are the fastest, most efficient way to get around the 1.5 million acres of various terrains in the Florida Everglades.